 Our project, Mano a Mano Para el Desarrollo, empowers and supports the new generation of children in Santiago Atitlan, Guatemala, by creating an academic center that aim to provide substantial financial assistance, personal development workshops, and an adequate academic support for the children of Cojolya's Mayan women weavers.

-In the predominantly indigenous town of Santiago Atitlan, school dropout rates are unsettling, as school enrollment falls to only 24% after the 6th grate.
-Consequently, Guatemala has the second lowest rate of literacy in Latin America.
+In the predominantly indigenous town of Santiago Atitlan, school dropout rates are unsettling, with enrollment falling to 24% after the 6th grade.
+Consequently, Guatemala has the second lowest literacy rate in Latin America.
 According to UN, each additional year of schooling increases a person income by 10%.
-We identified three core problems that contribute to high dropout rates of our students: the financial barriers; the lack of role models; and the lack of academic support.
+We identified three core problems that contribute to high dropout rates of our students: the financial barriers; the lack of indigenous academic mentors; and the lack of academic support.

 The project will help lighten the financial burden of education and provide students with necessary personal and academic support.
-However, the long-term vision of the project expands generations.
-We strongly believe that these children will become examples and role models for parents, younger siblings, and the next generation of participants.
-Mano a Mano will thereby be a pillar of the value of education in Santiago Atitlan: a value that will continue to flourish through the generations to come
+However, the long-term vision of the project spans generations.
+We firmly believe that these children have the potential to not only experience social mobility but also give back to their resilient indigenous community.
+Mano a Mano will thereby be a pillar of the value of education in Santiago Atitlan: a value that will continue to flourish for generations to come.